-This year's budget process was initiated by staff during the fall of 2020 and the Village Board in expenditures.
+This year's budget process was initiated by staff during the fall of 2020 and the Village Board in February of 2021 when they began evaluating various categories of budget revenues and expenditures.
 Listed on the next page are the budget work sessions that were conducted to produce the final version if the FY 22 budget.